 Fertility After UFE

-In this study, researchers followed 15 women, all about 35 years old and with no apparent fertility problems.
+In one French study, researchers followed 15 women, all about 35 years old and with no apparent fertility problems.
 All of the women treated their fibroids with UFE.
 Typically, UFE eliminates fibroids by injecting an embolizing substance into all the blood vessels and arteries surrounding a tumor.
 For this study, doctors changed things up.
 They embolized the vessels that directly gave blood to fibroids, but left other nearby arteries untouched, allowing blood to flow into the unaffected uterine tissue.
 The procedure, called a limited embolization approach, was supposed to spare the women’s fertility while also relieving their fibroid symptoms.